How long do banks take to release money after probate?

 If any documents are incomplete or missing, this can cause delays.
 It's always worth double checking before sending back any documents to banks or other financial institutions.

 Once the bank has received all the paperwork and they have offset any accounts where the balance is in debit, they can then release the money.
-The funds will usually be released in the name of the 'estate of the late' deceased person within 10 to 15 working days after they've received the paperwork.
+The funds will usually be released in the name of the 'estate of the late' individual within 10 to 15 working days after they've received the paperwork.

 The quickest way to receive funds is by a direct transfer within the same bank.
 You should allow additional time for transfers into an account held with a different bank or for cheque payments.